Skip over main navigation

 Once an EHC plan is in place for a child or young person, it is unlikely to remain the same over time.
 As they grow up, it may become out of date, and they may move to a different school or college.

-Additionally, at least once a year, the EHC plan should be reviewed by the LA and the school or college, working together with the parents or the young person (this is called an annual review).
-If the child or young person is moving school, the annual review should be carried out well in advance of the move.
+Additionally, at least once a year, the EHC plan should be reviewed by your LA and the school or college, working together with you and your child (this is called an annual review).
+If your child is moving to a new school or college, the annual review must be carried out well in advance of the move.

 Sometimes, it might be necessary to ask for an early review where it is necessary to change the EHC plan more urgently – for example, if a school placement has broken down.